October 2nd, 2015 | by April Gocha, PhD

 September 1st, 2015 | by April Gocha, PhD

 A new analysis—the first-ever look at artificial coastal infrastructure—shows that 14% of U.S. shorelines have been artificially hardened.

 July 8th, 2015 | by April Gocha, PhD

-Other materials stories that may be of interest for July 30, 2014.
+Another insight into glass formation, methane conversion by copper zeolites, and other materials stories that may be of interest for July 8, 2015.

 June 2nd, 2015 | by April Gocha, PhD